 I joined Mott MacDonald’s Birmingham office in 2007 as a senior consultant.
 At that time Mott MacDonald did not provide economic and social development services in the West Midlands so I was tasked with building a new service for local clients, primarily in the transport and local authority sectors.
 I grew a small team in Birmingham, taking on line management responsibilities and expanding our offer to cover a much wider geography and extending our services into new sectors.
 Over the years I rose to principal consultant, team leader and then projects director.
 In 2013 I was given the opportunity to build a team in Mott MacDonald’s central London office, so I relocated down south where I am presently based.
 I now manage a national team of social science specialists.
 I also recently became Mott MacDonald’s global practice leader for social, which involves working with colleagues and clients across the world to deliver more socially inclusive infrastructure and services.

 How many years have you worked for Mott MacDonald, and what has been your proudest achievement to date?

-I have just celebrated my ten year anniversary at Mott MacDonald.
-My proudest achievement is recently becoming a Global Practice Leader for the company, enabling me to work collaboratively with the excellent social scientists across the organisation to grow and promote social inclusion and development services on behalf of the company.
+I have just celebrated my 10 year anniversary at Mott MacDonald.
+My proudest achievement is recently becoming a global practice leader for the company, enabling me to work collaboratively with the excellent social scientists across the organisation to grow and promote social inclusion and development services on behalf of the company.
 It is an exciting challenge and one which I am really passionate about.

 What is your favourite pastime?